carpentries/sandpaper-docs/index.md

 ---

 Welcome to the documentation for The Carpentries Workbench.

-This is a complete redesign of our lesson infrastructure (formerly known as the lesson template) that follows the philosophy of keeping content and tools separate.
-The new infrastructure will have the following features:
+The Workbench is the infrastructure and tooling used to build lesson materials in a reproducible way.

 :::::::::::::::::: checklist